wynessgp/sqa-risk-recreation/docs/bva/domain/WorldDominationGameEngineIntegrationTests.md

 And PURPLE **SHOULD** be allowed to claim a card at the end of their turn

 And PURPLE **SHOULD** be allowed to split the attacking force if they choose

+### Test 11:
+Given that the current player is PURPLE

+And that the territories they are attacking are adjacent

+And that PURPLE owns the SOURCE territory

+And that PURPLE does **NOT** own the DESTINATION territory

+And that the game is IN the ATTACK phase

+And that this is the last territory PURPLE needs to WIN the game

+When PURPLE tries to attack with a valid number of attackers and defenders

+And the attack ends with PURPLE taking over the territory

+Then the GAME should END (game phase should be GAME_OVER)

+### Test 12:
+Given that the current player is PURPLE

+And that the territories they are attacking are adjacent

+And that PURPLE owns the SOURCE territory

+And that PURPLE does **NOT** own the DESTINATION territory

+And that the game is IN the ATTACK phase

+And that this is the last territory YELLOW owns

+When PURPLE tries to attack with a valid number of attackers and defenders

+And the attack ends with PURPLE taking over the territory

+Then YELLOW should LOSE the game

+And PURPLE should get any Risk cards that YELLOW owned